IntersectMBO/plutus/cardano-constitution/README.md

 You can take a look at the json schema `data/defaultConstitution.schema.json` for the configuration format and some examples.
 The schema is not currently enforced (by some json-schema validator).

+Note that if a parameter is not mentioned (restricted) in the Configuration, it is assumed that there are no restrictions on that parameter, and the configuration script will simply accept its proposed new value.

 Sidenote: writing json to configure the script is not required; it can alternatively be done by directly supplying a `ConstitutionConfig` value.
 We only use json for our convenience.